pmdlt/DLC-Mediacom-Osaka/README.md

   --execution-provider {cpu} [{cpu} ...]                   available execution provider (choices: cpu, ...)
-  --execution-threads EXECUTION_THREADS                    number of execution threads -v, --version                                            show program's version number and exit
+  --execution-threads EXECUTION_THREADS                    number of execution threads -v, --version                                            show program's version number and exit --face FACE_PATH                                         select a face file from the /faces folder
 ```

 Looking for a CLI mode?
 Using the -s/--source argument will make the run program in cli mode.